freedomofpress/dangerzone/INSTALL.md

 > This program needs to run alongside Dangerzone at all times, since it is what allows Dangerzone to
 > create the secure environment.

+> [!TIP]
+> We generally support Windows releases that are still within [Microsoft’s servicing timeline](https://support.microsoft.com/en-us/help/13853/windows-lifecycle-fact-sheet).
+>
+> Docker sets the bottom line:
+>
+> > Docker only supports Docker Desktop on Windows for those versions of Windows that are still within [Microsoft’s servicing timeline](https://support.microsoft.com/en-us/help/13853/windows-lifecycle-fact-sheet).
+Docker Desktop is not supported on server versions of Windows, such as Windows Server 2019 or Windows Server 2022.

 ## Linux

 On Linux, Dangerzone uses [Podman](https://podman.io/) instead of Docker Desktop for creating an isolated environment.
 It will be installed automatically when installing Dangerzone.

+> [!TIP]
+> We support Ubuntu, Debian, and Fedora releases that are still within
+> their respective servicing timelines, with a few twists:
+>
+> - Ubuntu: We follow upstream support with an extra cutoff date.
+No support for
+>   versions prior to the second oldest LTS release.
+> - Fedora: We follow upstream support
+> - Debian: current stable, oldstable and LTS releases.

 Dangerzone is available for:

 - Ubuntu 25.04 (plucky)
 - Ubuntu 24.10 (oracular)
 - Ubuntu 24.04 (noble)